-\textit{1.
-Data compression.} \ Coding of high-dimensional data \citep{Liang04,Candes06a,Donoho06} requires construction of a decodable code for $\Y$ given the value of $\X$.
-If the high-dimensional parameter $\thetab$ were known the optimal expected length of such a code would be found from the true density $p(y|\theta, v_y)$.
-In universal data compression \citep{Rissanen84}, without any prior knowledge of $\thetab$, an estimate of predictive density $\widehat{p}\,(\Y|\x)$ will be used instead to construct the code.
-The excess average code length in that case is proportional to $L(\thet, \hat p(\cdot|\x))$.
-Now, if the parameter $\thetab$ is generated from the distribution $\pi$ then the minimal excess average code length is given by the Bayes risk $B(\pi)$ of the prior $\pi$, compare \eqref{def-bayes-risk}.
-It equals the mutual conditional information $I_{\pi}(\Theta;\Y\vert \X)$ between the unknown parameter $\thetab$ and the future data $\Y$ given the past $\X$ \citep{Liang-thesis}.
-The information capacity of the channel $C$ is given by the maximal mutual conditional information $\max_{\pi \in \mathcal{M}} I_{\pi}(\Theta;\Y\vert \X)$ over an appropriate class of priors.
-Here, we will evaluate $C$ by explicitly calculating the maximal Bayes risk $\max_{\pi \in \mathcal{M}} B(\pi)$.

-\textit{2.
-Sequential Investment with side information.} \ Investment schemes based on high-frequency trading need predictive strategies on financial instruments governed by a large number of parameters, \cite{Fan11}.
-The log-optimal predictive strategies of \citet{Barron88} will depend on the high-dimensional density estimates minimizing the predictive risk $\rho(\thet, \hat p)$.

-\textit{3.
-Sports Betting.} \ Online portals have transformed the fixed-odds sports betting market \citep{Buchdahl-book}, with transaction volumes dwarfing those of major stock exchanges.
-These online stochastic markets allow bets on the joint occurrences of several events (multiple bets).
-Historical data and statistical techniques are increasingly used in designing betting strategies \citep{Magee-book}.
-Multi-parametric models are required to estimate the multiple-bets probabilities.

-\textit{Analogy with point estimation.} \ Decision theoretic parallels between predictive density estimation under Kullback-Leibler loss and point estimation under quadratic loss have been explored in our Gaussian model by \cite{Komaki04,George06,Ghosh08,Xu12} and \cite{George12}.
-For \textit{unconstrained} parameter spaces $\Theta = \mathbb{R}^n$, fundamental techniques and results in Gaussian point estimation theory \citep{Stein74,Strawderman71,Brown71,Brown82} can be extended to yield optimal predictive density estimates \citep{Komaki01,Brown08,Fourdrinier11}.
-For \textit{ellipsoids}, \citet{Xu10} established an analog of the theorem of \cite{Pinsker80} by proving that the class of all linear predictive density estimates (see \eqref{eq:linear_estimates}) is minimax optimal.
+\textit{Analogy with point estimation.} Decision theoretic parallels between predictive density estimation under Kullback--Leibler loss and point estimation under quadratic loss have been explored in our Gaussian model by \citet{Komaki04,George06,Ghosh08,Xu12} and \citet{George12}.
+For \textit{unconstrained} parameter spaces $\Theta= \mathbb{R}^n$, fundamental ideas in Gaussian point estimation theory can be extended to yield optimal predictive density estimates [\citet{Komaki01,Brown08,Fourdrinier11}].
+For \textit{ellipsoids}, \citet{Xu10} established an analog of the theorem of \citet{Pinsker80} by proving that the class of all linear predictive density estimates [see \eqref{eq:linear_estimates}] is minimax optimal.